ministryofjustice/analytics-platform-control-panel/doc/running.md

 ### pre-commit

-`pre-commit` is a package manager for git hooks that we use during local development.
+`pre-commit` is a package manager for Git hooks that we use during local development.

 Current checks are:-
-- yaml file check
+- YAML file check
 - end-of-file must have white line
 - trailing white spaces check
 - `ruff` (formats Python code and checks code style, replacing `black`, `isort`, and `flake8`)